Positive curvature, torus symmetry, and matroids: Torus representations with connected isotropy groups

 To conclude the proof, we note that a $3$-connected graph with Betti number $b = 1$ or $b = 2$ is as claimed.
-For $b \geq 3$, the girth is at least three by $3$-connectedness, so the proof is complete. \end{proof}
+For $b \geq 3$, the girth is at least three because it is $3$-connected and cubic, so the proof is complete. \end{proof}

 These observations enable us to classify maximal simple representations $\rho$ of $\gT^d$ for \(d\leq 5\).

 For $d = 1$, we have no decomposable or sporadic representations for rank reasons.
 Moreover, if $\rho$ is cographic, then Proposition \ref{pro:ReductionToCubic-reps} implies that we may assume $\rho = \rho_G^*$ where $G$ is the the graph with a single vertex and a single loop.
 It is then easy to see that $\rho_G^*$ is the graphic representation $\rho_{K_2}$.